Trajectory Modeling via Random Utility Inverse Reinforcement Learning: Background and Related Work

 in which $\alpha > 0$ is the scale parameter of the Gumbel error terms with expected values equal to zero.
-It can also be shown that the expected value of the maximum utility is given by the \emph{logsumexp} formula
+It can also be shown \citep[p.161]{cascetta2009transportation} that the expected value of the maximum utility is given by the \emph{log-sum-exp} formula

-We can build alternative probability models, such as the multinomial probit, nested logit and mixed logit, depending on the probability distributions assumed for the error terms, although we stick with the multinomial logit in this paper.
-We refer to \cite{mcfadden1981} for further theory on random utility models.
+The multinomial logit model is the most used random utility model by virtue of its mathematical simplicity and computational tractability.
+It is worth noting though that we can build alternative probability models, such as the multinomial probit, nested logit and mixed logit, depending on the specified model structure and probability distributions assumed for the error terms.
+Nevertheless, many of these alternative models do not enjoy closed formulas for the choice probabilities and rely on simulation methods.
+Random utility theory has been largely applied to transportation \citep{ben2018discrete} and marketing research \citep{zwerina1997discrete}.
+We refer to \citet{train2009discrete} for further theory on random utility models.